Choirless/choirlessapi/API.md

 - `choirId` - the id of the choir (required)
 - `songId` - the id of the song (required)
-- `partId` - the id of song part that triggered the render (required)
+- `partId` - the id of song part that triggered the render

 Returns: